-Application of Accounting Standard for Business Combinations

-The Company and its domestic subsidiaries adopted "Revised Accounting Standard for Business Combinations" [ASBJ Statement No. 21, September 13, 2013 (hereinafter, "Statement No. 21")], "Revised Accounting Standard for Consolidated Financial Statements" [ASBJ Statement No. 22, September 13, 2013 (hereinafter, "Statement No. 22")] and "Revised Accounting Standard for Business Divestitures" [ASBJ Statement No. 7, September 13, 2013 (hereinafter, "Statement No. 7")] (together, the "Business Combination Accounting Standards"), from the current fiscal year.
+Application of Accounting Standard for Business Combinations The Company and its domestic subsidiaries adopted "Revised Accounting Standard for Business Combinations" [ASBJ Statement No. 21, September 13, 2013 (hereinafter, "Statement No. 21")], "Revised Accounting Standard for Consolidated Financial Statements" [ASBJ Statement No. 22, September 13, 2013 (hereinafter, "Statement No. 22")] and "Revised Accounting Standard for Business Divestitures" [ASBJ Statement No. 7, September 13, 2013 (hereinafter, "Statement No. 7")] (together, the "Business Combination Accounting Standards"), from the current fiscal year.
 As a result, the Company changed its accounting policies to recognize in capital surplus the differences arising from the changes in the Company's ownership interest of subsidiaries over which the Company continues to maintain control and to record acquisition related costs as expenses in the fiscal year in which the costs are incurred.
-In addition, the Company changed its accounting policy for the reallocation of acquisition costs due to the completion following provisional accounting to reflect such reallocation in the consolidated financial statements for the fiscal year in which the business combination took place.
-The Company also changed the presentation of net income and the term "non-controlling interests" is used instead of "minority interests".
-Certain amounts in the prior year comparative information were reclassified to conform to such changes in the current year presentation.
+In addition, the Company changed its accounting policy for (I) Accounting for consumption taxes Accounting for consumption tax is based on the tax exclusion method.